Professional Development Resources Aligned to the Digital Literacy Competencies for Adult Educators

 The educator explains how to use an operating system and its parts, describe common security threats, and explain how to adjust privacy settings.

-- Northstar Online Learning Basic Computer Skills course
+- Northstar Online Learning Basic Computer Skills Course

 This interactive Basic Computer Skills course covers three broad topics: Getting Started with Computers, Controlling the Computer, and Finding Your Way Around the Computer.
 Each topic has review questions to assess understanding of the concepts. - Northstar Online Learning (NSOL)